NW=New World OW=Old World AB=Arboreal TR=Terrestrial

 1", $30 each

 These beauitiful spiders from Nicaragua, are robust and curly!
 Not to be confused with the Honduran Curlyhair's, which are north of Nicaragua.
-Like it's common name suggests, these have extremely fuzzy golden brown setae covering the legs, making this spider appear bulky.
+Like its common name suggests, these have extremely fuzzy golden-brown setae covering the legs, making this spider appear bulky.
 Hatched in the U.S. by breeder Joe Rossi!
 Reaching 5"-6" as adults!!
 A true hobby icon!

 Honduran Curly Hair